The Counting of the Omer

 “‘From the day after the Sabbath, the day you brought the sheaf of the wave offering, count off seven full weeks.
 16 Count off fifty days up to the day after the seventh Sabbath, and then present an offering of new grain to the Lord.

-We begin the Omer counting tonight April 3rd and then the omer is counted each evening after sundown for 50 consecutive days for 7 complete weeks.
+This year we begin the Omer counting the evening of April 16th and then the Omer is counted each evening after sundown for 50 consecutive days for 7 complete weeks.

 What to Say

 One stands when counting the omer, and begins by reciting the following blessing: